-Human capita and managerial skills.
-Human capital development methods have a favorable impact on agency performance, according to a study conducted in the United States by Wesemann (2022) (Wesmann, 2022).
-Knowledge and skills are necessary to improve sustainability and social-economic stability.
-Additionally, it aids in attracting skilled workers who enhance Ukraine's results (Hayden, 2022).
+Human capital development methods have a favorable impact on agency performance (Wesmann, 2022); knowledge and skills are necessary to improve sustainability and social-economic stability.
+Human capital aided in attracting skilled workers who enhanced Ukraine's results (Hayden, 2022).
 According to Madueme and Orji (2022), real growth and development require human capital.
 Human capital comprises the talents and abilities people contribute to productive employment, claim Orji et al. (2020).
 It includes the workforce's skills, abilities, and knowledge all of which are essential for promoting creativity and performance.
-Oboh et al. (2010) emphasize that meaningful development and sustainable economic growth are impossible without deliberate investment in developing a skilled labor force in addition to physical capital.
+Oboh et al. (2010) emphasized that meaningful development and sustainable economic growth are impossible without deliberate investment in developing a skilled labor force in addition to physical capital.
 In Eastern and Southern Africa, a skilled labor force is essential for increased productivity and economic expansion (Dirir, 2023).
 Mose (2023) discovered that in order to boost output in East Africa, investments in knowledge, skills, and innovation are essential.
-According to a survey conducted in Kisii and Kakamega, 32% of county employees are underqualified.
-As a result, service delivery becomes incompetent (Onduso & Macharia, 2024).
+According to a survey conducted in Kisii and Kakamega, 32% of county employees are underqualified, and as a result, service delivery becomes incompetent (Onduso & Macharia, 2024).
 Better project and organizational performance is directly correlated with increased investment in human capital development.
 To achieve such performance, however, deliberate hiring and training practices are essential.

-On managerial skills; numerous studies have found a high correlation between managerial skills and project performance.
-To enhance project outcomes, managers need to have exceptional technical, interpersonal, and conceptual skills.
+Regarding managerial skills, numerous studies have found a high correlation between managerial skills and project performance.
+To enhance project outcomes, managers need to have exceptional technical, interpersonal and, conceptual skills.
 A variety of general management abilities that are essential for successful project execution are included in management knowledge areas (PMI, Ed.
 2021).
-Particular abilities such leadership, problem solving and risk management have a significant impact on project cost control and timeline adherence, particularly in the construction sector, claim Abdelmasseh et al. (2022).
-The necessity for managerial competence in a range of areas, including as planning, stakeholder interactions, resource mobilization, and training, has been emphasized by numerous studies carried out in Kenya.
-Managerial competences have a major impact on project performance.
+Particular abilities such as leadership, problem solving and risk management have a significant impact on project cost control and timeline adherence, particularly in the construction sector (Abdelmasseh et al. (2022).
+The necessity for managerial competence in a range of areas, including planning, stakeholder interactions, resource mobilization, and training, has been emphasized by numerous studies carried out in Kenya.
 Research consistently shows that higher project success rates are associated with strong managerial skills (Charo & Gachengo, 2023).
 Despite the abundance of research on stakeholder involvement, resource mobilization and human capital and how these factors affect organizational effectiveness, there is still a great deal to learn about these dynamics in ASN-owned projects in Kenya.